Smithville, Mississippi: Education

 Smithville is served by the Monroe County School District.

 Smithville High School won two 1A football state championships in 1993 and 1998.
 The school previously vied for the title in 1989, losing to a Mt.
 Olive (MS) team quarterbacked by future NFL great Steve McNair.
-The Smithville High School softball team has won the 1A state championship in 2008, 2011, and 2012.
+The Smithville High School softball team won the 1A state championship in 2008, 2011, and 2012.
 The Smithville High School Band has won two state marching championships.